SwedbankPay/developer.swedbankpay.com/_includes/instrument-mode.md

 If you want to **build your own menu** and display **at least** one wallet like **Apple Pay**, **Click to Pay** or **Google Pay&trade;**, you need to do an eligibility check.
-This is to ensure that the wallet is supported on the payer's device or browser, so they won't get the option to pay with a wallet, only to get an error message because it does not work when they use it.
+This is to ensure that the wallet is supported on the payer's device or browser.
+The check helps you streamline the process, removing instruments that would give the payer an error message or not be displayed in the menu.

 ### Using The Script